betehess/stuff/abstract-algebraic-data-types/index.md

 My colleague [Dan](https://twitter.com/dwhjames) explored [how to encode modules in Scala](http://io.pellucid.com/blog/scalas-modular-roots) in a previous blog article.
 If you haven't read it yet, I warmly recommend you to do it, even if not strictly necessary for understanding what is going on here.
 Also here, I will choose yet another encoding using a [typeclass](https://en.wikipedia.org/wiki/Type_class) approach.

-First, let's gather all the type hierarchy in one place:
+First, let's define the entire type hierarchy in one place:

 ```scala
 import scala.language.higherKinds